 Though Elizabeth left the infirmary just two years after its establishment, Emily stayed on to manage the institution.
 She oversaw the infirmary for the next 40 years, staffing it with women and growing it to treat more than 7000 patients per year.

 5. Blackwell founded a college for women and taught as a professor.

 Initially, Blackwell planned to become a surgeon.
 But after a medical accident left her blind in one eye not long after graduating from medical school, she was forced to take a different path.
 After working for years both in private practice and, later, in her infirmary, she launched a women-only medical college in 1868.
 The Women’s Medical College of the New York Infirmary quickly gained a reputation for its rigorous standards and was eventually absorbed by Cornell.

 Five years after returning to her native England, she helped establish the London School of Medicine for Women in 1874–5.
 She taught there as a professor of gynecology until an injury forced her to retire in 1907.

-Being single seemed to run in the family: not one of the five Blackwell sisters were wed.
+Being single seemed to run in the family: Not one of the five Blackwell sisters was wed.
 (Blackwell’s brother Henry made the most notable match of the nine siblings when he married famed women’s rights activist Lucy Stone.)

 Blackwell did adopt a daughter, an Irish orphan named Kitty Barry, in 1856.
 Though Blackwell seems to have regarded Kitty as a domestic helper as much as a member of her family, she ensured she was educated, and Kitty stayed by her adopted mother’s side for the remainder of her life.
 When Kitty died, she asked that her ashes be buried with Elizabeth’s, whom she called her “true love.”